ISISComputingGroup/ibex_developers_manual/working_with_git_and_github/Getting-started-with-Git-and-GitHub.md

 (if asked, Choose `Checkout-as-is; commit unix style line-endings`)

+During setup ensure you have selected "**Use Git from the Windows Command Prompt**".
+Checking the others will lead to IOC Make errors later down the line.

 * Set you username and email address  via the command line:

 ```